esphome/esphome-docs/guides/faq.rst

 My node keeps reconnecting randomly
 -----------------------------------

 Jep, that's a known issue.
-However, it seems to be very low-level and I don't really know how to solve it.
-I'm working on possible workarounds for the issue but currently I do not have a real solution.
+However, it seems to be very low-level and we don't really know how to solve it.
+We are working on possible workarounds for the issue but currently we do not have a real solution.

 Some steps that can help with the issue: